 Nablus, Palestine / April 2016

-Iris Solutions together with the An-Najah Child Institute (NCI), part of the faculty of medicine and health science at An-Najah national university, has conducted a study on the benefits of the Sensory Box, the latest product and scientific breakthrough created and developed by Iris.
-The study analyses sensory environment effects on children affected by autism who are using the tool daily for and agreed period, as well as their behaviour and responsiveness.
+Iris Solutions conducted a study on the benefits of the Sensory Box in collaboration with the An-Najah Child Institute (NCI).
+NCI is part of the faculty of medicine and health science at An-Najah national university.
+The study examines the sensory environment effects on children with autism who use the tool on a daily basis, as well as their behaviour and responsiveness.

-The sessions were structured in such a way where a specialist from the NCI is present with one child-participant at a time (20-30 min per session), during which the child would choose their sensory environment (lights in the room as well as music, relaxing video, educational interactive games) using the Sensory Box.
-The role of the specialist was to observe the child’s behavior and track their responsiveness and academic enhancement.
-The tool also kept scores of correct answers when playing educational games.
+The study lead designed so that a specialist is present with one child participant at a time.
+During the session, the child selects their sensory environment using the Sensory Box.
+The role of the specialist was to observe the child’s behaviour and track their responsiveness and academic progress.
+When playing educational games, the tool kept track of how many correct answers you got.

-The sessions were conducted with 13 children, aged 5-12 years, who had already been enrolled in Reach, a rehabilitation program by the NCI for children with autism.
-Seven children had been successfully participating in the program for 18 months, and a second group of six children had been participating for 6 months.
+The sessions were held with 13 children aged 5 to 12 years who were already enrolled in Reach Program, the NCI’s rehabilitation programme for children with autism.
+Seven children had been participating in the programme successfully for 18 months, and another group of six children had been participating for 6 months.

 - A significant increase in hand-eye coordination after a 1-month trial of sensory-focused computer-generated learning sessions for children who had been in the NCI rehabilitation program for over one year.